-Unavailable For Legal Reasons client error response code indicates that the user requested a resource which is not available due to legal reasons, such as a web page for which a legal action has been issued.
+451 Unavailable For Legal Reasons client error response code indicates that the user requested a resource that is not available due to legal reasons, such as a web page for which a legal action has been issued.

 451 Unavailable For Legal Reasons

 This example response is taken from the IETF RFC (see below) and contains a reference to Monty Python's Life of Brian.

 rel="blocked-by" relation identifying the entity and implementing blockage, not any other entity mandating it.

 Any attempt to identify the entity ultimately responsible for the resource being unavailable belongs in the response body, not in the

 rel="blocked-by" link.
 This includes the name of the person or organization that made a legal demand resulting in the content's removal.

 HTTP/1.1 451 Unavailable For Legal Reasons Link: <https://spqr.example.org/legislatione>; rel="blocked-by" Content-Type: text/html